CodingItWrong/codingitwrong.com/_posts/2018-06-04-private-arrow-functions.md

 3. If the request succeeds, it converts the response data to a format appropriate for the rest of the app; in this case, instantiating a `Comment`.
 4. If the request fails, it checks the response status and throws an appropriate application-specific Error.

 This method isn't too bad to take in, but it's procedural.
 All the details of what to do are included.
 It's hard to quickly see what it's doing at a glace.
-MORE DETAIL ON THIS

 Let's try going through a few different refactorings and see if they improve things.